-15 for such short treatment is based on relatively small studies.
-For patients with CAP due to P. aeruginosa and S. aureus the committee suggests a treatment duration of 7-14 days, depending on severity of disease and treatment response.
+In agreement with the IDSA guidelines10 we are of the opinion that 5 days of therapy is also appropriate for patients with severe CAP and a good clinical response.
+For patients with CAP due to P. aeruginosa and S. aureus the committee suggests a treatment duration of 7-14 days, depending on severity of

+25 disease and treatment response.

-For Legionella infections expert opinion suggests 7-10 days for patients who respond expeditiously, but a 21-day course has been recommended for severely immunosuppressed patients194.
-20 Expert opinion suggests doxycycline is first-line treatment for Mycoplasma and Chlamydophila, but no studies are available for this antibiotic.
-For M. pneumoniae pneumonia azithromycin can also be used in regions where macrolide resistance is low.
-For azithromycin the preferred duration is however not established.
-Expert opinion has suggested 3 days of azithromycin for mild CAP in the outpatient setting and 7 days for severe CAP due to M. pneumoniae given that the patient exhibits no fever, remains 25 clinically stable, and demonstrates improvement before stopping antibiotics195.
+For Legionella infections expert opinion suggests 7-10 days for patients who respond expeditiously, but a 21-day course has been recommended for severely immunosuppressed patients196.
+Expert opinion suggests doxycycline is first-line treatment for Mycoplasma and Chlamydophila, but no studies are available for this antibiotic.
+For M. pneumoniae pneumonia azithromycin can also be used exhibits no fever, remains clinically stable, and demonstrates improvement before stopping antibiotics197.

+30 in regions where macrolide resistance is low.
+For azithromycin, which has a long t1/2, the preferred duration is however not established.
+Expert opinion has suggested 3 days of azithromycin for mild CAP in the outpatient setting and 7 days for severe CAP due to M. pneumoniae given that the patient

-In case of complications of pneumonia such as parapneumonic effusion/empyema, first line treatment usually requires longer antibiotic treatment duration, if indicated combined with drainage196.
+In case of complications of pneumonia such as parapneumonic effusion/empyema, first line treatment usually requires longer antibiotic treatment duration, if indicated combined with drainage198.